EduardoZepeda/coffee-bytes-hugo/content/posts/estoy-aprendiendo-el-lenguaje-de-programacion-rust/index.en.md

 ## Rust is not so hard to learn

-So far, it seems that I am complaining about the design traits of the language, but no, I am only exposing the parts with which I had a little more friction, but, taking into account how wide is the language, you will be able to realize that it is really a minimum part.
+So far, it seems that I am complaining about the design traits of the language, but no, I am only exposing the parts that changelled me the most, but, taking into account how big is the language, you will be able to realize that was really a minimum part.

+Most of Rust's syntax is pretty straight forward, and some of the things you have to deal with, save you the headaches of having to debug memory leaks or null pointers, which is an interesting tradeoff.

 ## Where to learn Rust?

 Rust is not exaggeratedly difficult, there are languages that are more complicated or require a complete paradigm shift to program in them, like Haskell, for example.

-But I won't deny that learning Rust is more complicated than learning Go, or learning Python, I even dare to say that it is more complicated to learn it than C, on the other hand it is easier to write bad code in C than in Rust.
+But I won't deny that learning Rust is more complicated than learning Go, or learning Python, I even dare to say that it is more complicated to learn than C, on the other hand it is easier to write bad code in C than in Rust.

 Lastly, here are some resources you can use to learn Rust.